resque/resque-pool/README.md

 How to use
 -----------

-To configure resque-pool, you can either set `Resque::Pool.config` to a hash in your `resque:pool:setup` or you can set the same config in either `resque-pool.yml` or `config/resque-pool.yml`.
+To configure resque-pool, you can use either `resque-pool.yml` or `config/resque-pool.yml`.
 To use resque-pool, require its rake tasks in your rake file, and call the resque:pool task.

 The YAML file supports both using root level defaults as well as environment specific overrides.
 For example, to use resque-pool with rails, in `config/resque-pool.yml`:

     foo: 1
     bar: 2
     "foo,bar,baz": 4

     production:
       "foo,bar,baz": 10